mol-ana/movie-recommender/readme.md

 - Calculates the cosine similarity between the movie and all other movies in the dataset.
 - Returns the top 5 most similar movies based on the similarity score.

----

-## Evaluation

-### Evaluation Metrics

-The effectiveness of the recommendation system was evaluated qualitatively, as the project does not include explicit user feedback or ratings.
-Instead, recommendations were manually tested with movie titles such as "Iron Man," "The Shawshank Redemption," and "The Godfather" to assess the quality of the suggestions.

 ### Results

 The top 5 recommendation function was tested with the following movies: